Feel at Home in Hong Kong Fast

 I spent my first weeks in Hong Kong in a not-very-luxurious serviced apartment in Causeway Bay.
 I remember feeling overwhelmed by the crowds and the smells.
 I had morning sickness and those distinctive Hong Kong smells on every corner, and the faint smell of mould inside the apartment, did not help one bit!

 Yes, milk really does cost that much.
-Food is expensive compared to most of our ‘home’ countries.
+Food is expensive compared to many of our ‘home’ countries.

-If you live on Hong Kong Island you might want to check out Honestbee.
+If you live on Hong Kong Island it’s worth checking out Honestbee.
 This concierge shopping service does your shopping for you at various stores and delivers it right to your home or office.

 The good news is you can pretty much get any food or drink you like here, including a good selection organic veggies, imported dairy products and meat.
 Give our ‘Gourmet Food Shopping’ guide a read and I’m sure you’ll soon find your own favourite grocery delivery options.

 Did you hit your first shopping mall yet (how could you avoid them!)?
-Please don’t panic, non-designer goods are actually available in this city, if you know where to look.
+Please don’t panic, non-designer goods are actually available in this city.
+In general the malls in Central and around the Star Ferry terminal in Kowloon have the highest concentration of designer brands and as you explore other areas you will find a bigger selection of price points.

 Finding healthcare that you’re happy with is a big step towards feeling comfortable in Hong Kong.